dPenedo/pomodoro/README.md

 # Pomodoro desktop app

 A simple pomodoro desktop app built with Tkinter.
-It alternates 25 minutes of concentration (pomodoros), with a small pause of 5 minutes and when it makes 4 pomodoros a larger pause of 15 minutes.
+It alternates 25 minutes of concentration (pomodoros), with a small pause of 5 minutes.
+When it completes 4 pomodoros, there's a longer pause of 15 minutes.

 ![Screenshot](./img/screenshot.png)